ChrisWhealy/geo_server/README.md

 Apart from the United States, start each country server starting from the largest.

-Once, you've pressed the start button next to a country, wait for the substatus to change from `country_file_download` to `file_import` (you must refresh the screen to see the substatus change).
+Once, you've pressed the start button next to a country, wait for the substatus to change from `country_file_download` to `file_import` (you must refresh the browser screen to see the substatus change).
 Once this happens, you can then start the next country server.

 For countries whose ZIP files are larger than about 3Mb, it is safer to start the country servers one at a time.
-For country servers with smaller ZIP files, you can start two or three at a time.
+For country servers with smaller ZIP files, you can start three or four at a time.

 For the smallest country servers, you can start twenty or so at one time.